Back to Top

 ADHD can often be spotted in everyday routines.
 Some early signs include:

-• Constant movement or restlessness, even in calm environments
+• Constant movement or restlessness, even during quiet activities

 • Difficulty sitting still during meals, story time, or classroom activities

-• Acting impulsively — shouting out answers, interrupting others, or taking risks without thinking
+• Impulsive actions—shouting out answers, interrupting, or taking risks

-• Losing things like toys, books, or school supplies frequently
+• Frequently losing things like books, toys, or school supplies

-• Daydreaming or seeming “in their own world” for long periods
+• Seeming “in their own world” or daydreaming for long stretches

 While it’s normal for young children to be active and impulsive, children with ADHD show these behaviours more often, and in ways that affect their daily life.
 See a professional for a childhood ADHD test.